pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

     ```

     - SCST - Store creates the single cluster secretexport by default.
 See [Deployment details and configuration](../scst-store/deployment-details.hbs.md#exporting-certificates).
-    - For information about creating the multicluster secretexport, see [Multicluster setup](../scst-store/multicluster-setup.hbs.md#export-multicluster).
+    - For information about creating the multicluster secretexport, see [Set up multicluster Supply Chain Security Tools (SCST) - Store](../scst-store/multicluster-setup.hbs.md#export-multicluster).

 6. Verify that the `ca.crt` field in both secrets from `METADATASTORE-NAMESPACE` and `DEV-NAMESPACE` match, or that the `ca.crt` field of the secret in the `METADATASTORE-NAMESPACE` includes the `ca.crt` field of the `DEV-NAMESPACE` secret.